jhnwllr/GBIF_additional_filters/README.md

 ]
 ```

+The API is experimental and might change in the future.

+ * **key** : id key for record
+ * **totalCount** : the count of unique lat-lon points in dataset
+ * **minDist** : the most common nearest neighbor distance in decimal degrees
+ * **minDistCount** : the number of unique lat-lon points with the same distance in decimal degrees
+ * **percent** : the fraction of unique lat-lon points that have the same minDist
+ * **maxPercent** : the same as percent (will probably be removed).

-Most publishers actually fill in one of the following columns:
+Most publishers of gridded datasets actually fill in one of the following columns:

+* coordinateuncertaintyinmeters
+* coordinateprecision
+* footprintwkt
+* locationid

-So that **can also be a good way to remove gridded datasets**.
+So filtering by these columns **can also be a good way to remove gridded datasets**.

 ## Filter **spatial outliers**